BenjapornW/pe-ai-fabric/README.md

 ## 🔭 About the Project
+Portview, an end-to-end Microsoft Fabric solution that automates private equity portfolio reporting and embeds AI to accelerate research, analysis, and investor communications.
 What is a private equity?
 Private equity (PE) is an investment business where firms buy whole companies, improve them, and sell them later for a profit.
 Unlike public stocks, these companies are not traded on open stock exchanges.